 From AppHQ console click on Push Notification and select Android Settings in Settings option.

-Unzip the downloaded file and import it in eclipse.
+Unzip the downloaded file and import the project in eclipse.

 The Above snippet will do all the stuff for you seamlessly.
 Once app will get started it will register your app with GCM as well as with App42 platform for push notification usage.
 It uses storeDeviceToken method to register app with App42 server.
 This is only one time activity and will be done when app will be opened.